 In Argentina, I am investigating how political parties motivate and mobilize citizens to vote?
 Data and findings stemming from this project have been published in book chapters and are forthcoming in peer-reviewed journal articles.
 This research builds on previous data collection projects focusing on the 2001 Mass Mobilization (Argentinazo), published as a book manuscript.

-In Venezuela, I am exploring the role of socio-economic inequality and partisanship as drivers of mass protest.
-I am specifically focusing on the 2014 and 2017 mass protests.
+In Venezuela, I am exploring the role of socio-economic inequality and partisanship as drivers of mass protest and migration.
+I am specifically focusing on the 2014 and 2017 mass protests and mass out migration that followed.

 In Mexico, I have investigated the role of civic duty in post-election protest mobilization.
 This research was the basis for a formal model of the ‘civic duty to protest.’